fivetran/dbt_mixpanel/README.md

 ### Session Configurations
 #### Session Inactivity Timeout
 This package sessionizes events based on the periods of inactivity between a user's events on a device.
-By default, the package will denote a new session once the period between events surpasses 30 minutes.
+By default, the package will denote a new session once the period between events surpasses **30 minutes**.

 To change this timeout value, add the following variable to your `dbt_project.yml` file: